News & Information

 Meet our Physical Therapy Department Staff

 We provide comprehensive coverage for recovery from surgery, injuries and pain management.
-From rehab by skilled clinicians, to assessment by a certified athletic trainer, to ImPACT testing for optimal return to play, PCMH Physical Therapy & Sports Medicine understands the needs of Pike County.
+From rehab by skilled clinicians, to assessment by a certified athletic trainer, to ImPACT testing for concussion management and optimal return to play, PCMH Physical Therapy & Sports Medicine understands the needs of Pike County.
 You can come to either of our locations to see one of our therapists.
 Visit the offices in Bowling Green (573-324-3105) and Louisiana (573-754-5531 x335)

 Sunday, January 1, 2012